How do you get diabetes management supports in your plan?

 Do you need to provide us with evidence?

-Yes.
-Talk to your local area coordinator, early childhood partner, support coordinator or planner to work out what evidence we need.
-We may ask you or someone else to give us evidence to show the support meets the NDIS funding criteria.
+We may ask you or someone else to give us evidence.
 This could include information from your doctor like your Diabetes Care Plan.

-We’ll want to know how it affects your ability to manage your diabetes by yourself.
+We’ll want to know how your disability affects your ability to manage your diabetes by yourself.
 We’ll also ask whether your diabetes is stable.
-And we’ll look at what diabetes management supports you currently get.
+We'll also look at what diabetes management supports you currently get.
+We’ll want to know who you get the supports from, and how often you get them.

 This page current as of